jaz-on/beer-journal/docs/frontend/hooks-filters.md

 Beer Journal provides numerous hooks (actions) and filters for customization.
 All hooks are prefixed with `bj_` to avoid conflicts.

+Note: This page is the source of truth for frontend hooks/filters.
+Pages in `docs/wordpress/*.md` should reference this document to avoid duplication.

 ## Actions (Hooks)

 Actions allow you to execute code at specific points in the plugin execution.